rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 particular conflict.
 Edit the file to make the changes you want and remove the `<<<<<<<`, `=======` and `>>>>>>>` lines in the process.
 Second, check the surrounding code.
 If there was a conflict, its likely there are some logical errors lying around too!
-It's a good idea to run `x.py check` here to make sure there are no glaring errors.
+It's a good idea to run `x check` here to make sure there are no glaring errors.

 Once you're all done fixing the conflicts, you need to stage the files that had